 The Company shoulders the medical cost for employees who become ill, inclusive of medicines, hospital confinements and post-operative rehabilitation.
-Part of the preventive medical approach is to subject employees to Annual Physical Examination (96.02% compliance rate as of December 2014).
-Continuous medical education fora are being conducted monthly to address common health issues such as diabetes, hypertension, and cardio-pulmonary disease (63 conducted in 2014).
+Part of the preventive medical approach is to subject employees to Annual Physical Examination (80.50% compliance rate as of October 2015).
+Continuous medical education fora are being conducted monthly to address common health issues such as diabetes, hypertension, and cardio-pulmonary disease (59 conducted in 2015).

-The Company ensures that work-life balance is achieved by promoting sports and recreation programs with 55 various events (including voice, theater and dance workshops, song writing, basketball, bowling, volleyball, badminton, track and field, Frisbee, table tennis, football, family fun day, wellness program, etc.) that covered and engaged about 85% of employees in 2014.
+The Company ensures that work-life balance is achieved by promoting sports and recreation programs with 134 various events (including talents shows, voice, theater and dance workshops, song writing, basketball, bowling, volleyball, badminton, track and field, Frisbee, dodgeball, table tennis, football, billiard, tennis, chess, darts, yoga, family fun day, fitness/wellness program, etc.) that covered and engaged about 96% of employees as of November 2015.
 Likewise, the Company aims to empower its employees by providing them livelihood workshops and seminars (baking, food processing, reflexology, etc.) to engage them in productive activities that have potential for family income augmentation.